 On August 30, 2016 the Office of Administrative Law approved amendments to Prop 65-Article 6: Clear and Reasonable Warnings, which modified the warning label that must be used.
-This becomes effective August 30, 2018, but the new warning can be used before that date.
+These amendments became effective August 30, 2018.

 Businesses that expose individuals to the listed chemical must provide a warning on the product.
 The warning given must be "clear and reasonable" and must: